jamiethomason/Handy-Workday-Scheduler/README.md

 4. Used Moment.js to add time to top of page.
 5. Created rows for time-block tasks.
 6. Began JS script to make site function

-Still to be done:
-1. Complete JS script so that tasks are color-coded by past, present, and future.
+7. Complete JS script so that tasks are color-coded by past, present, and future.
-2. Save tasks to local Storage.
+8. Save tasks to local Storage.
-3. Give user ability to delete tasks
+9. Give user ability to edit tasks
-4. Fix deployed Site (it is picking up the readME instead of the HTML)

 The following image shows the page in the current state: